google-site-verification: googlec7193c3de77668c9.html

 “In real-world practice, most patients never achieve the target doses of recommended heart failure medications,” Greene said.
 “Despite clinic visit after clinic visit, medication changes are relatively rare.
 If titration of heart failure medications is rare in clinical practice, then it stands to reason that reducing the number of titration steps would give our patients a better chance to ultimately achieve target dosing.”

 The study enrolled 106 patients across seven countries who started the 5 mg dose of vericiguat over the course of two weeks.
 The researchers compared safety and tolerability of the higher dose group with those of study participants receiving the current dosing standard.
-The study found for both groups to be comparable, with more than 9 out of 10 patients safely tolerating initiation of vericiguat at the higher 5 mg starting dose.
+The study found safety measures for both groups to be comparable, with more than 9 out of 10 patients safely tolerating initiation of vericiguat at the higher 5 mg starting dose.

 “I think simplicity is the key when we talk about implementation of heart failure medications in clinical practice,” Greene said.
 “Real-world settings come with logistical challenges, and oftentimes clinics are very busy with limited appointment availability and limited available time per patient.
-These factors unfortunately set a stage for clinical inertia and for patients to go without important changes.
+These factors unfortunately set a stage for clinical inertia and for patients to go without important medication changes.
 Simplifying the way that we initiate and titrate heart failure medications may help overcome this and improve the quality of care our patients receive.”

 Provided by